github/backup-utils/README.md

 ##### GitHub Enterprise version requirements

-For online and incremental backup support, the GitHub Enterprise instance must be running version 11.10.343 or above.
+For online and incremental backup support, the GitHub Enterprise instance must be running version 11.10.341 or above.
 Earlier versions are supported by the backup utilities but online and incremental backups are not supported.
-We strongly recommend upgrading to version 11.10.343 or later.
+We strongly recommend upgrading to the latest release if you're running a version prior to 11.10.341.
 Visit https://enterprise.github.com to [download the most recent GitHub Enterprise version][5].

 ### Example usage